wavesplatform/docs.wavesplatform/docs/en/blockchain/order.md

 Without going into detail, we note that the method of the price normalizing proposed in Ride v4 orders provides more flexibility when working with order pairs having a different number of decimals.

+The matcher has a limitation in relation to price: the last N digits of the normalized price must be zeros (N is price_decimals minus amount_decimals).
+If this is not so, then the matcher rejects the order on placement.
+The considered feature provides the correct display of assets in the Waves Exchange user interface.

 ### Price Asset Quantity Calculation

-The quantity of price asset which
+The quantity of price asset in normalized form which

 * will be given by sender if order is BUY
 * will be acquired by sender if order is SELL